MaDrCloudDev/aMaDrOfSvelte/README.md

 ### **UPDATE:**

-I'm working on the new SvelteKit2, Svelte5, Drizzle, Lucia, Turso version of this app.
-I'm still not sure if I'm going to make it a new project, version it, or push STRAIGHT TO MAIN in this repo, and replace the old version.
-PlanetScale got rid of their free-tier, and I've been wanting to use Drizzle over Prisma for awhile now.
+PlanetScale got rid of their free-tier, so the demo no longer works, but you can still use this repository as reference for fullstack SvelteKit applications.
+I've been wanting to use Drizzle over Prisma for awhile now, and I'm working on the new SvelteKit2, Svelte5, Drizzle, Lucia, Turso version of this app.
+I'm still not sure if I'm going to make it a new project, version it, or push STRAIGHT TO MAIN in this repo, replacing the old version.
 We'll see.

 ---